 6. Collection, Use and Disclosure of Personal Information

 When necessary, personal information is collected by NCVER for marketing services, client support services, and research activities.
 NCVER does not directly collect data for the national VET collections, national VET surveys, or the Longitudinal Survey of Australian Youth (LSAY), but receives this data from the organisations that collect it.
 A log book of visitor names and contact information is also maintained for administrative, safety and security purposes.

 Personal information is collected directly from individuals who subscribe to NCVER marketing communications (see also paragraph 10.4); or who register for events (such as research forums) and NCVER hosted webinars; and from stakeholders for day-to-day business and information dissemination.
 Personal information is kept as long as it is required for the purpose it was collected.
 Subscribers to any of NCVER’s marketing communications can unsubscribe at any time.

-NCVER’s research activities encompass NCVER’s own research program and research consultancy, management of the national competitive research grants on behalf of the Australian Government Department of Education and Training, and the VOCEDplus research database.
+NCVER’s research activities encompass NCVER’s own research program and research consultancy, management of the national competitive research grants on behalf of the Australian Government Department of Employment, Skills, Small and Family Business, and the VOCEDplus research database.

 - NCVER’s own research program and research consultancy – Privacy notification is provided ahead of conducting research interviews or at the time of inviting individuals to participate in a survey.
 Personal information is collected directly from individuals.
 Where personal information is collected from persons under 18, parental consent is obtained and NCVER researchers comply with the relevant jurisdiction’s Children’s Protection Act.
 Personal contact information is kept only for as long as required for the research.
 Research data is de-identified and retained with appropriate security as required for research data archive requirements.